DataStories-UniPi/Hermes_PostgreSQL/doc/advanced.md

 The first step is the voting step where each trajectory gets voted by all the other trajectories.
 The input of the voting procedure is a set of trajectories, and a set of parameters (temporal buffer size, spatial buffer size, sigma).
 This is achieved by employing the aforementioned TBQ query.
 The output is a set of voting signals

 The second step is the segmentation phase where each trajectory is broken down to homogeneous sub-trajectories  w.r.t. their voting.
-The input of this procedure is output of the voting step, which is a set of trajectories with their corresponding voting signals, and a two parameters w and τ.
+The input of this procedure is output of the voting step, which is a set of trajectories with their corresponding voting signals, and a two parameters w and \f$\tau\f$.
 The output is a set of sub-trajectories

 The third step is the sampling step where from the set of sub-trajectories produced by the previous step the most representatives are selected.
 The input is a set of sub-trajectories and a set of parameters (temporal buffer size, spatial buffer size, M and eps_ssa).
 The output is a set of representative sub-trajectories.

 Finally, the fourth step is the clustering phase, where the clusters are built "around" the representative sub-trajectories produced by the sampling procedure, which play the role of cluster seeds.
 The input is the set of the representative sub-trajectories, the set of the rest of the sub-trajectories and a set of parameters (temporal buffer size, spatial buffer size and eps_sca)

-	﻿DROP TABLE IF EXISTS S2T_Parameters CASCADE;
+	DROP TABLE IF EXISTS S2T_Parameters CASCADE;
 	CREATE TEMPORARY TABLE S2T_Parameters (key text NOT NULL, value text NOT NULL, PRIMARY KEY (key)); --Creating a temporary table in order to store the parameters
 	INSERT INTO S2T_Parameters(key, value) VALUES ('D', 'imis');--Defining the dataset INSERT INTO S2T_Parameters(key, value) VALUES ('NN_method', 'Hermes');--Setting the TBQ as the voting approach INSERT INTO S2T_Parameters(key, value) SELECT 'w', round((avg_trajectory_points + 1) * 0.2)::integer FROM hdatasets_statistics WHERE dataset = HDatasetID('imis');--Setting parameter w which is used for the segmentation phase.
 Parameter w sets the minimum size of a partitioned trajectory
-	INSERT INTO S2T_Parameters(key, value) VALUES ('tau', 0.01);--Setting parameter τ which is used for the segmentation phase.
-Parameter τ is related with the segmentation sensitivity of our method.
-As τ increases, the number of sub-trajectories reduces.
+	INSERT INTO S2T_Parameters(key, value) VALUES ('tau', 0.01);--Setting parameter  which is used for the segmentation phase.
+Parameter \f$\tau\f$ is related with the segmentation sensitivity of our method.
+As \f$\tau\f$ increases, the number of sub-trajectories reduces.
 	INSERT INTO S2T_Parameters(key, value) VALUES ('M', 500);-- Setting the maximum number of representatives to be identified.
 	INSERT INTO S2T_Parameters(key, value) VALUES ('eps_ssa', 0.001);--Setting the parameter eps_ssa which is used for the sampling phase.
 It is a positive real number close to zero that acts as a lower bound threshold of similarity between sub-trajectories and representative candidates.
 	INSERT INTO S2T_Parameters(key, value) VALUES ('eps_sca', 0.001);--Setting the parameter eps_sca which is used for the clustering phase.
 It is a positive real number close to zero that acts as a lower bound threshold of similarity between sub-trajectories and representatives.